 Item Description Allow File Processing Select this check box if you want the user or role to be able to perform file processing on the file.
 If selected, then the user has access to file processing features, including the File Processing button on the menu and the File Processing task pane.
 The related control sheets will also be visible to the user.
 If this check box is not selected, then the user cannot perform file processing actions and cannot see the related menu items, task panes, or control sheets.
 This option should only be granted in special situations.
 Normally, end users do not perform file processing in plan files.
 Apply settings to Select one of the following to determine the plan files that this permission set applies to: All Plan Files: The configured permissions apply to all plan files in the file group.
 Filtered Plan Files: The configured permissions apply to a subset of plan files in the file group, as defined using a filter.
 For more information on defining a plan file filter, see Defining plan file filters.
 Interacts with Process Management This option specifies whether this permission set interacts with plan file processes in process management (or the legacy workflow feature).
 It is enabled by default for users, and disabled by default for roles.
 Enabling this option has the following effects, for plan files covered by this permission set: When a user is a step owner in a plan file process, their plan file permissions will be "elevated" as needed to complete the current process task.
 For example, the user will be elevated to Read/Write and Allow Save Data for an Edit Plan File step.
-If this option is not enabled, then the user's permissions will be left as is, which may result in the user being unable to complete the process task.
 If the ownership assignment is through a role, enabling this option tells the process to consider this permission set when evaluating which role members should be step owners.
 If this option is not enabled, then this permission set will be ignored by the plan file process.
 For more information, see Configuring plan file security for use with plan file processes.
+IMPORTANT: If an individual user is directly assigned as a step owner, but the user's plan file permission does not have Interacts with Process Management enabled, it is a known issue that Axiom Software will elevate the user's permission to include Allow Save Data but not Read/Write .
+For this reason, it is recommended to enable "interacts" on plan file permission sets for any user that you plan to directly assign as a step owner, if that user does not already have full permissions to the plan file.
+This does not apply when the assignment is through a role, because plan file permission sets without "interacts" enabled are not considered for step ownership in that case.